kelseyhightower/kubernetes-the-hard-way/docs/08-smoke-test.md

 > Note that --type=LoadBalancer will not work because we did not configure a cloud provider when bootstrapping this cluster.

+Grab the `NodePort` that was setup for the nginx service:

 ```
 export NODE_PORT=$(kubectl get svc nginx --output=jsonpath='{range .spec.ports[0]}{.nodePort}')
 ```